pingcap/docs/glossary.md

 ### Static Sorted Table / Sorted String Table (SST)

-Static Sorted Table or Sorted String Table is a file storage format used in RocksDB (a component used by the [TiKV Storage Engine](/storage-engine/rocksdb-overview.md)).
+Static Sorted Table or Sorted String Table is a file storage format used in RocksDB (a storage engine used by [TiKV](/storage-engine/rocksdb-overview.md)).

 ### Store